yashrathi-git/loxscript/snippets.md

 # Language Features
 These are just quick snippets to quickly go through all the main features.
-Loxscript works mostly similar to other languages.
+Loxscript works mostly similar to other OOP-based languages like python, java.

 ## Printing
 ```python
 print "Hello World";